nicholas-long/environment/zet/20230905015223/README.md

 # install scripts

 - concept of `install scripts`
-- [ ] choose correct config and location for both vim and neovim
 - install my rc script
   - this script [20230905015120](/zet/20230905015120/README.md) bash rc file and config
   - [x] into bashrc